-For several people, listening music is a way of life.
-For me, it’s therapeutic escape from the harsh realities and the beautiful unknowns of modern-day living.
+For several people, listening to music is a way of life.
+For me, it’s a therapeutic escape from the harsh realities and the beautiful unknowns of modern-day living.
 An exercise in the expansion of consciousness and a million other things, depending on how you think about it.

 It doesn’t necessarily take playing music to receive the most out of it either, as listening can be just as compelling an experience.
 It’s not too far an extent to understand that without music, many people would have a tough time getting by.

 I would, anyway.
 Without music, my life would be an existence hell.